 Ureteroscopy with laser lithotripsy or extracorporeal shock wave lithotripsy (ESWL) are performed in the Urology Surgery Center of Colorado (USCC).
 Our surgeons provide patients with the most technologically advanced treatment in our convenient, comfortable ambulatory surgery center.
 Cases of kidney and ureteral stones rise during summer months.
 Same day appointments are available at TUCC for many kidney and ureteral stone patients.
 Click here to request an appointment if you are suffering from symptoms of kidney or ureteral stones.

 Click here for more information on the identification and treatment of kidney stones.

 TUCC is contracted with all major insurance companies.
 We look forward to providing you with clinically advanced, compassionate urologic care.

 Check out the latest issue of TUCC In Focus for an update on our activities in the community, a urologic condition spotlight and advancements in treatment at TUCC.

 We believe that the key to the health and well being of our patients is a complete understanding of their diagnosis.
-Learn more about our four monthly patient support groups.
+Learn more about our three monthly patient support groups.